tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 In some way, you have written your first [babel plugin](https://babeljs.io/docs/en/plugins), how cool is that?!

-Although I've shown you the code of transforming the ast, but how do you write transformation code yourself?
+Although I've shown you the code of transforming the ast, how do you write transformation code yourself?

-So, here is the step by step guide to do it:
+So, here is the step-by-step guide to do it:

 ### 1. Have in mind what you want to transform from and transform into